-Approximately thirty-three (33) shared parking space will be put into service without DIA agreements or incentives.
+Approximately sixty-three (63) shared parking spaces will be put into service without DIA agreements or incentives for the parking spaces.

 29. Redevelopment Goal No. 5 | Improve the safety, accessibility, and wellness of Downtown Jacksonville and cleanliness and maintenance of public spaces for residents, workers, and visitors.